Rictor: Powerless detective

 In 2005, Marvel launched the X-Men-centric crossover limited series House of M. That storyline's climax brought a new status quo the Marvel universe, wherein most mutant characters on the planets suddenly lost their powers; stories following this so-called 'M-day' were continued under the bannerhead Decimation.
-Rictor is one of many mutants who lost their power.
+Rictor is one of many mutants who lost their powers.
 His Decimation narrative thread was started in the relaunch of X-Factor v.3.
 This series marks the first time Rictor had a starring role in eight years.
 In the first issue of X-Factor, Rictor once again attempts suicide but is overcome by confusion and doubt.
 A rogue duplicate of Jamie Madrox nearly kills him but his life is saved by Monet St. Croix, a former member of Generation X. After some convincing from Monet and a gentle nudge from Layla Miller, he joins X-Factor Investigations under the employ of Jamie Madrox, the Multiple Man.
 He also finds Siryn after she has been attacked and kidnapped and becomes extremely mistrustful of Layla Miller.

 Marvel's 2006–2007 Civil War storyline would crossover into X-Factor.
 When the Superhuman Registration Act is introduced, Rictor and Monet sign up willingly but side with the rest of X-Factor against the pro-registration heroes.

 Continuing the storyline from House of M follow-up series Son of M, Quicksilver features in X-Factor for a time.
 In that series, Quicksilver goes to desperate lengths to reacquire his lost mutant powers, and acquires an ability to restore the powers of other former mutants.
 Rictor visits Quicksilver, who takes an interest in Rictor being depowered and discusses the possibility of getting his powers back.
 When Madrox brings Pietro up, Rictor jokes about having had a sexual relationship with him.
 Madrox then makes a joking comment about making Shatterstar jealous, causing Rictor to become flustered.

 Quicksilver later manipulates Rictor, empowering him, in a plan to give other ex-mutants their powers.
 Unfortunately the process is unstable and several of these ex-mutants explode.
 Rictor confronts Quicksilver again, ending up with Rictor apparently depowered one more time and the mutagenic Terrigen Crystals in Quicksilver's body destroyed.
 Afterwards, Wolfsbane and a distraught Rictor share a sexual encounter, but this new aspect of their relationship is marred by multiple arguments.
-During that time Rictor had several Terrigen Crystals embedded in his back (the remnants from the exploding crystals from Quicksilver), which helped him to defeat Josef Huber.
+During that time Rictor had several Terrigen Crystals embedded in his back (the remnants from the exploding crystals from Quicksilver), which helped him to defeat Isolationist.